 How to Identify Wild Bergamot (Monarda fistulosa)

-The leaves of wild bergamot are lance-shaped, serrated, and about 2-4 inches long.
+The leaves of wild bergamot grow in opposite arrangements, are lance-shaped, have serrated margins, and are about 2-4 inches long.
 They are green, have a hairy texture, and can have a red tinge on the edges.

 The leaves are also very aromatic and have a smell similar to oregano.